Deutschland sucht den Superstar: Season 10

 On 30 April 2012, RTL announced that the show will return for a tenth season, in spite of declining ratings in Season 9.
 It was also announced that previous judges Natalie Horler and Bruce Darnell as well as host Marco Schreyl will be replaced.
-Furthermore, a "female quota" will be introduced in order to have an equal balance of male and female contestants.
+Furthermore, a "female quota" will be introduced in order to have an equal balance of male and female contestant.
+This season returned to the traditional age limit from 16 to 30.

 According to reports, the show was supposed to have a live band accompanying the contestants in the live shows, which has been absent since season 8.
 However, the first motto show of the season did not feature a live band and contestants sounded to be singing to pre-recorded tracks.

 On 14 September 2012, RTL announced Tom and Bill Kaulitz from the MTV Video Music Awards winning band Tokio Hotel and Mateo Jaschik founding member of the German dancehall band Culcha Candela as the replacements for Natalie Horler and Bruce Darnell in the jury.
 This is the first time since season 2 that the jury consisted of four judges.

 The first episode attracted 5.18 Mio. viewers, which marks the lowest season premiere rating since season 1, which has not been broadcast on the primetime slot on 8.15pm.
 Despite this, the show was renewed for an eleventh season for 2014.
 Only 4,63 Mio. viewers watched the final, a major low record.

 The winner of the tenth season was Beatrice Egli.
 She became the first female winner since season 2 and the first German Schlager singer to win the competition.
 The season featured a female finale which has happened only twice so far in the history of the show.
 Furthermore, this is the first time that three women reached the final four.